 - Employers must notify insurance providers

-As any workers’ comp attorney in Chicago knows, employers are required by the Illinois Workers Compensation Commission to have workers’ compensation coverage.
+As any workers’ comp attorney in Illinois knows, employers are required by the Illinois Workers Compensation Commission to have workers’ compensation coverage.
 This is a benefit that employers must pay for out of their own pocket; they are not allowed to charge employees for the insurance.
 Once employers have filed a First Report of Injury, they must then notify their workers’ compensation insurance provider.
 Illinois law requires all employers to carry sufficient workers’ compensation insurance and inform their insurer about all incidents that may require coverage.

 - Employers must continue to provide wages during the period of disability

-Every workers’ comp attorney in Chicago is aware that the process of recovering from a work accident can be long and arduous.
+Every workers’ comp attorney in Illinois is aware that the process of recovering from a work accident can be long and arduous.
 When an injury causes disability and loss of wages, it can be traumatic for the entire family.
 As soon as an injured employee has missed three full days of work, the employer is required to pay temporary total disability, consisting of two-thirds of the worker’s usual wage.
 These payments are made on a weekly basis.
 If the employee’s condition does not improve, the employer must provide permanent disability benefits.

 Many Illinois workers face considerable physical danger every day in the workplace.
 State law is designed to protect employees and their families by safeguarding the right to fair documentation of injuries, sufficient insurance coverage and compensation for lost wages.
-Get in touch with a workers’ comp attorney in Chicago today for a free consultation about your case.
+Get in touch with a workers’ comp attorney in McHenry, Illinois today for a free consultation about your case.